 Natal teeth are uncommon.
-They are present in about 1 in every 2,000 to 3,000 births.
-Natal teeth most often develop on the lower gum, where the central incisor teeth will appear.
+They most often develop on the lower gum, where the central incisor teeth will appear.
 They have little root structure.
 They are attached to the end of the gum by soft tissue and are often wobbly.

 Natal teeth are usually not well-formed, but they may cause irritation and injury to the infant's tongue when nursing.
 Natal teeth may also be uncomfortable for a nursing mother.

 Natal teeth are often removed shortly after birth while the newborn infant is still in the hospital.
-This is very often done if the tooth is loose and the child runs a risk "breathing in" the tooth.
+This is done very often if the tooth is loose and the child runs a risk of "breathing in" the tooth.

 Clean the natal teeth by gently wiping the gums and teeth with a clean, damp cloth.
 Examine the infant's gums and tongue often to make sure the teeth are not causing injury.